 2. Neo Financial

 Neo Financial offers a prepaid Mastercard and an app you can use for earning cash back and managing your finances.
-Unlike the typical debit card, when you spend money using your Neo Money card, you earn up to 5% cash back (up to 15% cash back for first purchases).
+Unlike the typical debit card, when you spend money using your Neo Money card, you earn up to 3% cash back.

 The account also supports unlimited bill payments, Interac e-Transfers, payment wallets, online payments, Neo-to-Neo transfers, and more.

-• Best for: Earning high cash back rates on all purchases
+- Best for: Earning cash back rates on all purchases

 Unlimited free transactions